 Best for: a fairytale-like setting.

 As the sun starts to set over Holland Park, herons swoop over its gushing fountains, luxuriating in the lavender-scented air as well-dressed couples stroll back from the opera.
 And that’s your view from the terrace at The Belvedere – a red-bricked, bonsai-filled restaurant that somehow feels like the castle at the top of Jack’s infamous beanstalk.
-Its food is worthy of a palace, too – creative Italian dishes clearly cooked with care.
-Try the raspberry granita-topped oysters, veal ragu (a lighter take on the classic Bolognese), and a freshly baked, soul-warming blueberry tart.
+Its food is worthy of a palace too: creative Italian dishes, clearly cooked with care.
+Try the Gillardeau oysters, served with raspberry granita (similar to a sorbet), or the lamb ragu (a lighter take on the classic Bolognese).

 belvedererestaurant.co.uk